 La Geria is an area where you will find endless grape fields that have been planted in such unique cones.
-Digging pits helps the crops develop roots more easily and protect them from strong winds.
+Digging pits helps the crops develop roots more easily and protects them from strong winds.

-I really recommend you to choose a ‘bodega’ in this area, go there for some local wine and tapas and then take a walk through the fields to make some nice photos.
+I really recommend you to choose a ‘bodega’ in this area, go there for some local wine and tapas and then take a walk through the fields to take some nice photos.
 Those perfect Instagram spots of Lanzarote are all around you in this area!

 8. Montaña Cabrera cave

 Off the beaten path hides a treasure – a secret cave inside a volcano Montaña Cabrera.
 There are no tourist trails, no road signs, and no parking areas nearby – just Lanzarote wilderness.